 What Is Accident Forgiveness?

-All of the major carriers offer it, including Allstate, Geico, Nationwide, Liberty Mutual, and so on, though it may not be available in every state.
+All of the major carriers offer some form of accident forgiveness, including Allstate, Geico, Nationwide, Liberty Mutual, and so on, though it may not be available in every state.

 Accident Forgiveness Isn’t Free